mavdi/grunt-cucumberjs/README.md

      ....
 }
 ```
-It will record all the faile scenarios to `@rerun.txt`
+It will record all the faile scenarios to `@rerun.txt`.
+Please note that it won't generate HTML report due to change in the format

 * Run failed scenarios by passing `--rerun=path/to/@rerun.txt` grunt option